 Nurture and protect your pygmy date palm until it’s well established.
 You should monitor and remedy any drafts caused by A/C units or heaters as well as extremes of sun, temperature, or weather outdoors.

-For assistance with choosing the right specimen or having it transplanted into your property, stop in at Beltran’s Nursery and Landscape in Punta Gorda or on Pine Island before you buy Pygmy Date Palms (Phoenix Robelenii) for your Southwest Florida landscape.
+For assistance with choosing the right specimen or having it transplanted into your property, stop in at Beltran’s Nursery and Landscape in Punta Gorda before you buy Pygmy Date Palms (Phoenix Robelenii) for your Southwest Florida landscape.
 You can also contact us via telephone by calling 239-362-4327 to schedule an appointment or receive assistance with particular questions.